 Why might you choose this instead of life insurance?
 You might be looking for a lower cover amount — perhaps because your kids flew the nest a while back and are financially independent, you’ve paid off your mortgage, or you aren’t looking for a joint policy.
 The payout might be intended to help cover the cost of your final goodbye, or you might simply want to leave a lump sum for your family to use as they wish.

 You don’t need to have a medical when you apply for this type of cover.
-Your premium is based on your age and how much cover you’d like.
+Your premium is based on your age, smoking status and how much cover you’d like.

 Critical illness cover